epersni/vasttrafik_departures_widget/README.md

 </li>
 ```

+Make sure you are registered as a Västtrafik developer at https://developer.vasttrafik.se

-Edit your AUTH_KEY and STOP_ID in jobs/vasttrafik-get-bus-stop.rb
+Edit your *AUTH_KEY* and *STOP_ID* in jobs/vasttrafik-get-bus-stop.rb